piyusha15/R-BellabeatCaseStudy/README.md

 The data analysis process includes 6 phases :
 1) Ask - ask effective questions and define the problem
-2) Prepare - identify the different data strcutures, formats and types present in your data.
+2) Prepare - identify the different data structures, formats and types present in your data.
 Make sure data is credible, unbaised and secured.
 3) Process - this process involves cleanings and tronsforming data
 4) Analyse - sort and filter data to identify patterns and draw conclusions.
 Data- driven decisions can be made based on these conclusions and reccomendations can be provided.
 5) Share - create data visualisations to bring data to life.
 Use effective communication to help stakeholders understand the results.